The Virginia Podiatric Medical Association offers two programs each year for the certification of Radiologic

-4. You may not, under any circumstances, perform X-rays in your doctor’s office until you receive notification of license from the Virginia Board of Medicine.
+4. You may not, according to statute, perform X-rays in your doctor’s office until you receive notification of license from the Virginia Board of Medicine.
 Post your license prominently in the office.

 5. The VPMA offers 12 hours of continuing education once each year during the Summer Scientific Seminar.
 If you are unable to attend the Summer Scientific Seminar, home study courses are available through The X-Ray Lady by at http://www.x-raylady.com.
 They do not have podiatry-specific courses, but do have courses related to radiation protection.
 There is a cost to participate.
 Additional resources are available at CE4RT.com (on their website, search for foot or ankle).

 6. Those who take the exam a second time and do not receive a passing score will be required to take the full Rad Tech Course again.
 A $100 fee will apply.

 The above information is for informational purposes only.
 If you have questions related to the course, examination or certification, contact the executive director.